 Does Sling TV include cloud DVR recording?

 Yes.
-Sling added 10 hours of free DVR storage to all of its plans when it raised prices by $5 at the end of 2019.
-And unlike other streaming services, recordings have no expiration date.
+Sling added 10 hours of free DVR storage and unlike other streaming services, recordings have no expiration date.
 If 10 hours isn’t enough, you can upgrade to 50 hours for an extra $5/mo.